 - ToP Network

 - The European Language Certiﬁcate B1 German

-- Southern California Wetlands Recovery Project (www.scwrp.org) – Managed partnership of federal and state agencies, scientists, and non-profits working to protect and restore resilient rivers and wetlands in coastal Southern California from Point Conception to the U.S. – Mexico border.
-This work included facilitating the annual work flow of the interagency Directors and Wetland Managers Group, coordinating the Science Advisory Panel’s research agenda to inform the policy and funding decisions of agencies and the design and management practices of project sponsors and wetland professionals, and organizing workshops and conferences.
+Managed day to day operations of the partnership of state and federal agencies, scientists, and nonproﬁts working to protect and restore resilient rivers and wetlands in coastal Southern California from Point Conception to the U.S. – Mexico border.
+This work included designing with the state and federal agency co-chairs the annual work ﬂow and agendas for monthly Wetland Managers Group meetings and biannual Directors Group meetings.
+In addition, the Science Advisory Panel’s research agenda was coordinated to inform the policy and funding decisions of member agencies and the design and management practices of project sponsors and wetland professionals.

 - Program and Project Management, California State Coastal Conservancy